LiuZechu/peggle-game/README.md

 ### Game tests
 1. Test initial screen
     * pop-up window
         * when the game is just launched either from the main menu or from Level Designer, a popup window titled `Start Game` should immediately appear and provide instructions on how to launch the ball.
-There will be two options, `Space Blast` and `Spooky Ball`.
-Tapping one of them will start the game, and set the green pegs' powerup to the selected one (more below).
+There will be four options, `Space Blast`, `Spooky Ball`, `Windy Mode` and `CHAOS MODE`.
+We will focus on the first two for testing.
+Tapping one of the first two options will start the game, and set the green pegs' powerup to the selected one (more below).
 2. Test gameplay:
 (Before testing, go to Level Designer to create a level with a few blue, orange and green pegs of different shapes, sizes and angles, and start the game to test)
     * downward cannon